martabaker/ds_module_21_neural_networks/Submission/Analysis.md

     4. 15
 - Loss: 44524.74
 - Accuracy: 0.53236
-- Summary:
+- Summary: Adding an extra layer improved the accuracy, but the loss drastically increased.

 Network 4:
-- Layers: 5
+- Layers: 4
 - Nodes per layer:
     1. 250
     2. 150